Rajata-Hegde/Python-GUI/README.md

 ### **Prime Factor Finder**
 1. Enter a valid integer in the input field.
 2. Click **Calculate** to find the largest prime factor.
 3. Use the **Clear** button to reset the input field and result display.
+4. History tracking: View a history of previous calculations.

 ---